 Being a teenager is rough.
 Being a teenager and in love is even more challenging.
 Chen Xiaoxi (played by Shen Yue) and Jiang Chen (played by Hu Yitian) have been good neighbors and classmates since kindergarten.
 However, Chen Xiaoxi has fallen head over heels for Jiang Chen and does everything she can to gain his affection.
 Their lives take a drastic turn as they prepare for their university entrance exam and their futures.

-Firstly, if you love C drama, then this is one of the best Chinese Tv shows that has a good mixed bag.
+Firstly, if you love C drama, then this is one of the best Chinese TV shows that has a good mixed bag.
 While it gets better later as the characters develop, the earlier episodes are tough to watch.
 Chen Xiaoxi’s almost stalker-like behavior and Jiang Chen’s emotional unavailability and sometimes cruel actions make it hard to root for these characters.
 However, it does get better.
 While the characters do annoy you, the acting is splendid.

 28/30.
 Day and Night

 Next on our Best Chinese TV Shows list is the crime drama Day and Night.
 What would you do to protect your loved ones?
-Would you face your worse fears?
+Would you face your worst fears?
 That is the question facing Guan Hongfeng (played by Pan Yueming).
 A former captain of the Changfeng Criminal Investigation Detachment, Hongfeng must return to the field after his twin brother is framed for the murders of an entire family.

 If you are a fan of crime and action TV shows, this Chinese action series will not disappoint.
 With a tight and complex storyline filled with multiple surprises (that make sense), the drama keeps viewers on their toes.
 Another pleasant surprise is Pan Yueming’s acting.
-Pan Yueming’s acting chops compliment the story and the distinctively different characters he is playing.
+Pan Yueming’s acting chops complement the story and the distinctively different characters he is playing.

 27/30.
 Skate Into Love